Terms and Conditions

 1.19 Your right to cancel an order for goods starts the moment you place your order and ends 14 days from the day you receive your goods.

-1.20 To meet the cancellation deadline, please notify us via email or phone about cancelling the order before the cancellation period has expired.
+1.20 To meet the cancellation deadline, please notify us via email about cancelling the order before the cancellation period has expired.

 1.21 If you are in possession of the goods you are under the duty to retain them and take reasonable care of them.
-You must send the goods back to us to our contact address at your own cost (unless we delivered the item to you in error or the item is damaged or defective) as soon as possible once you have cancelled the order.
+You must send the goods back to our suppliers address in Wales or Lincolnshire at your own expense (unless we delivered the item to you in error), as soon as possible once you have cancelled or, refused the damaged product/ order.
+All returned items must be returned suitable for resale to enable a refund (unless obviously damaged & proved on delivery) & all refunds applicable via our suppliers approval & terms & conditions being met.
+In certain circumstances, an extinguisher engineers certificate of deformity or damage certificate will be required to BS 5306-3: 2017 to approve any refund.

-1.22 We reserve the right to make a charge not exceeding our direct costs of recovering the goods if you do not return the goods or return them at our expense.
+1.22 We reserve the right to make a charge not exceeding our direct costs of recovering the goods if you do not return the goods or return them at your expense.
+Any admin charges will also be applicable & chargeable to you.

 1.23 Once you have notified us that you wish to cancel the order, any sum debited to us will be refunded to you as soon as possible and in any event within 14 days of your cancellation minus any transaction fees from paypal or other credit or debit card companies - these are payments we are not able to get refunded.
-Minimum at 3.00% of total order.
+Minimum at 5.00% of total order.
+All refunds will be approved by Us(MGFSG) & our suppliers first & foremost as terms & conditions apply.

-1.24 You will not have any right to cancel an order for the supply of any of the following goods:
+1.24 You will not have any right to cancel an order for the supply of any of the following goods or services without costs applicable to yourself/ your company and will incur added admin charges for all such attempted cancellations:

 (d) the supply of goods that are made to the customer's specification or are clearly personalised.

-(e) the supply of goods that are liable to deteriorate or expire rapidly - such as a delivery of fresh flowers or meat.
+(e) the supply of goods that are liable to deteriorate or expire rapidly.

 1.25 In addition you will lose your right to cancel if you:

-(b) unseal audio, video recordings or computer software that were sealed at the time of delivery.
+(b) unseal medical or defibrillator equipment or software that were sealed at the time of delivery.

 (c) combine goods with other goods after delivery so that they become inseparable.